 In addition, your local team will produce an annual training programme to meet your needs.
 This usually includes courses such as ‘understanding attachment’, ‘drug and alcohol use’, e-safety, ‘managing behaviour’ and ‘working with teenagers’.

 We know fostering can be a demanding role.
-Caring for children and young people who’ve experienced trauma requires resilience, stability and good support.
+Caring for young people who’ve experienced trauma requires resilience, stability and good support.

 Here at Blue Sky, we offer the appropriate level of support you need, when you need it from our teams of highly skilled, fully qualified, social workers, from our experienced managers and from everyone you meet at your local office.
 You may need us a little, you may need us a lot, we’re always here to support you by providing: